fglock/Perlito/README-perlito5-Java.md

 Requirements
 ------------

-- Java 7 or Java 8
+- minimum Java version is Java 7

   - Perlito5 runtime uses "java.nio.file.Files", which was introduced in Java 7.